pieroproietti/penguins-eggs/documents/terminal-lessons/README.md

 ![eggs helo](./eggs_help.gif)

 ## cli installer
-On naked system you can't use calamares to install, but again is possible to use the cli installer included in eggs.
+On naked system you can't use calamares installer to install the system, but again is possible to install it using the cli installer included in eggs.

 ```sudo eggs install```